How is a tire made?

 • Steel cord.
 Pre-treated steel cord supplied on wire spools is fed into a calendar, where it is embedded in one or more layers of rubber.
 The result is a continuous sheet of cord and rubber.
 This is cut at a defined angle to the correct length according to tire size and rolled up for further processing.

 • Tread.
-Kneadable rubber material that has been blended in a mixer is now ready to be made into the tread.
+The kneadable rubber material, blended in a mixer, is now ready to be made into the tread.
 A screw-type extruder shapes the rubber into an endless strip of tread.
-After extrusion, the weight per meter is checked and the tread cooled by immersion.
+After extrusion, the weight per meter is checked, and the tread is cooled by immersion.
 The tread strip is cut to length for the tire size.
 Another unit weight control is then carried out.

 • Textile cord.
 Textile threads are fed into the calendar by a large roller device and embedded in a thin layer of rubber.
 This endless sheet is then cut to the desired width at a 90° angle to the direction of travel and rewound for further processing.